julianjca/juliancanderson.com/content/blog/how-dota2-takes-advantage-of-signaling/index.md

 ---

 ## Signaling in DOTA2
 There are a lot of ways you can signal in DOTA2.
-Not just by buying in-game cosmetics, they also have a Match Making Rating (MMR), DOTA Plus, and Battle Pass Level.
+Not just by buying in-game cosmetics, Battle Pass, and DOTA Plus.
 Let's dive to every single one of them:

 ---